VinDr-CXR: An open dataset of chest X-rays with radiologist's annotations: Usage Notes

 \section{Usage Notes}

-To download the dataset, users are required to register and accept a data use agreement (DUA) described on our webpage.
-By accepting the DUA, users agree that they will not share the data and that the dataset can be used for scientific research and educational purposes only.
+To download the dataset, users are required to accept a Date Usage Agreement (DUA) called PhysioNet Credentialed Health Data License 1.5.0 (\href{https://physionet.org/content/vindr-cxr/view-license/1.0.0/)}{https://physionet.org/content/vindr-cxr/view-license/1.0.0/}).
+By accepting the DUA, users agree that they will not share the data and that the dataset can be used for scientific research and educational purposes only and will not attempt to re-identify any patients, institutions or hospitals.
 For any publication that explores this resource, the authors must cite this original paper.
 We also encourage such authors to release their code and models, which will help the community to reproduce experiments and to boost the research in the field of medical imaging.